-British surgeon Kar Hao Teoh killed in South Africa
+Tributes to British surgeon Kar Hao Teoh killed in South Africa

 - Published